ethereum/EIPs/EIPS/eip-dynamic-target-base-fee.md

 ### Dynamic targeting

 The target block gas and blob count change each epoch based on the mean transaction cost over the previous epoch.
-The cost of L2 transaction can be estimated using the minimum theoretical compressed size of a basic transfer.
+The cost of an L2 transaction can be estimated using the minimum theoretical compressed size of a basic transfer.

 Calculating targets: